-7.5 Implementing Categories
+7.5.
+Implementing Categories

 Categories are conceptual constructs that we use in a mostly invisible way when we talk or think about them.
-When we organize our kitchens, closets, or file cabinets using shelves, drawers, and folders, these physical locations and containers are visible implementations of our personal category system, but they are not the categories.
+When we organize our kitchens, closets, or file cabinets using shelves, drawers, and folders, these physical locations and containers are the visible implementations of our category system, but they are not the categories.
 This distinction between category design and implementation is obvious when we follow signs and labels in libraries or grocery stores to find things, search a product catalog or company personnel directory, or analyze a set of economic data assembled by the government from income tax forms.
-These institutional categories were designed by people prior to the assignment of resources to them.
+These categories were designed by people prior to the assignment of resources to them.

 This separation between category creation and category implementation prompts us to ask how a system of categories can be implemented.
-We will not discuss the implementation of categories in the literal sense of building physical or software systems that organize resources.
-Instead, we will take a higher-level perspective that analyzes the implementation problem to be solved for the different types of categories discussed in §7.3, and then explain the logic followed to assign resources correctly to them.
+We do not discuss the implementation of categories in the technical sense of building physical or software systems that organize resources.
+Instead, we take a higher-level perspective that analyzes the implementation problem to be solved for the different types of categories discussed in §7.3, and then explain the logic we follow to assign resources correctly to them.

-7.5.1 Implementing Enumerated Categories
+7.5.1.
+Implementing Enumerated Categories

-Categories defined by enumeration are easy to implement.
-The members or legal values in a set define the category, and testing an item for membership means looking in the set for it.
+Enumerated categories are easy to implement.
+The members in a set define the category, and testing an item for membership means looking in the set for it.
 Enumerated category definitions are familiar in drop-down menus and form-filling.
-You scroll through a list of all the countries in the world to search for the one you want in a shipping address, and whatever you select will be a valid country name, because the list is fixed until a new country is born.
+You scroll through a list of countries in the world to search for the one you want in an address, and whatever you select is a valid country name, because the list only changes if a new country comes into being.
 Enumerated categories can also be implemented with associative arrays (also known as hash tables or dictionaries).
-With these data structures, a test for set membership is even more efficient than searching, because it takes the same time for sets of any size (see §9.2.1 Kinds of Structures (page 362)).
+With these data structures, a test for set membership is even more efficient than searching, because it takes the same time for sets of any size.

-7.5.2 Implementing Categories Defined by Properties
+7.5.2.
+Implementing Categories Defined by Properties

-The most conceptually simple and straightforward implementation of categories defined by properties adopts the classical view of categories based on necessary and sufficient features.
-Because such categories are prescriptive with explicit and clear boundaries, classifying items into the categories is objective and deterministic, and supports a well-defined notion of validation to determine unambiguously whether some instance is a member of the category.
-Items are classified by testing them to determine if they have the required properties and property values.
-Tests can be expressed as rules:
+The most conceptually simple and straightforward implementation of categories adopts the classical view of categories based on necessary and sufficient features.
+Because such categories are prescriptive with explicit and clear boundaries, classifying items into the categories is objective and deterministic.
+There is an unambiguous method of testing or validation to determine whether some instance is a member of the category.
+The tests are rules that mention the required properties and property values:

-- If instance X has property P, then X is in category Y. - If a home mortgage loan in San Francisco exceeds \$625,000, then it is classified as a "jumbo" loan by the US Office of Federal Housing Oversight. - For a number to be classified as prime it must satisfy two rules: It must be greater than 1, and have no positive divisors other than 1 and itself.
+• If instance X has property P, then X is in category Y.

+• For a number to be classified as prime it must satisfy two rules: It must be greater than 1, and have no positive divisors other than 1 and itself.